aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/calculate/aggregate-cells-by-color/_index.md

 ## Error Handling

-- **400 Bad Request**: Invalid url.
+- **400 Bad Request**: Invalid URL.
 - **401 Unauthorized**: Authentication has failed, or no credentials were provided.
 - **404 Not Found**: Source file not accessible.
-- **500 Server Error** The spreadsheet has encountered an anomaly in obtaining calculation data.
+- **500 Server Error**: The spreadsheet has encountered an anomaly in obtaining calculation data.

 ## Usage Scenarios